BIAB nails: what are they and how long do they last?

 As with most beauty treatments, going to a professional will always garner better results than doing it yourself.
 However, if you are very skilled at DIY nails and have the right equipment, it is possible to do BIAB nails at home.

 BIAB functions much like regular gel polish in terms of prep and method, so is painted on as a base coat that then has to be cured with a UV lamp.
 However, due to the thick and gloopy texture of BIAB, it can be difficult to control and apply correctly, which is where professional skill is needed.
 If you want to achieve the look of BIAB from home but lack a nail tech diploma you could use one of the best at-home gel nail kits to replicate the effect.
-There are a host of products available that are easier to use and will help you fake it.

 Our beauty team recommends...